AftabAhamedG/AftabAhamedG/README.md

 - 🌱 I’m currently learning Web development.

-- 💬 Talk to me about C, Cpp, Html, CSS, Python and Memes.
+- 💬 Talk to me about C, Cpp, Html, CSS, Python, Memes and Games.

 ### Connect with me.
 <a href = 'https://www.linkedin.com/in/aftab-ahamed-g-93a525224/'>LinkedIn</a>